Skip to Content

 Instructions

 • Cut pieces of cardstock to the same size as the acrylic shapes.
-It’s ok if they are a little larger; you can trim them later.
+It's fine if they are a little larger; you can trim them later.

 • Paint the pieces of cardstock.
 To create a beautiful watercolor look, start by painting a rectangle with a lot of water and less pigment.

 • Get a lot of color on the brush, and go back in and add more color to the rectangle while the first layer is still wet.
+I especially added more to the top of each one to make it look like a brushstroke.
 Let the rectangles dry completely.

 • Use a paintbrush to cover a rectangle with Mod Podge.
 Add a medium coat.